 In an auction, if one buyer manages to negotiate changes in the contract, these changes must be made available to everyone else.
 It’s a pretty basic law that aims to level and keep the competition fair, however, it’s still best to check if it applies to your state.

 That is if you find the right property.
 If you find the property that meets all of your qualifications and you’re serious about acquiring it, get rid of all the bargain hunters quickly by bidding high at the beginning of the auction.
 This shows confidence and communicates how serious you are.

 Pre-approve your finances

-If you are buying in an auction or planning to waive the cooling off period, the you are pretty much required to get your finances pre-approved.
-This also safeguards you and your deposit in the event that you need to back out of the contract due to legal reasons like if the seller did not comply to vendor disclosure statement requirements.
+If you are buying in an auction or planning to waive the cooling off period, you are pretty much required to get your finances pre-approved.
+This also safeguards you and your deposit in the event that you need to back out of the contract due to legal reasons like if the seller did not comply with vendor disclosure statement requirements.

 Know when to walk away

-Selling your property can be a quite emotional experience to some and their attachment to the property exaggerates its price.
+Selling your property can be a quite emotional experience for some and their attachment to the property exaggerates its price.
 Likewise, buying a property can be equally sentimental –you might be tempted to give in even when the price is above what you can really afford just because the property in question defines the home of your dreams.
 Be rational when assessing the value of the property.
-Keep an open mind that there will be other properties that will suit you needs.
+Keep an open mind that there will be other properties that will suit your needs.